mitghi/jetro/README.md

 Jetro combines access path with functions which operate on values matched within the pipeline.
 Access path uses `/` as separator similar to structure of URI, the start of access path should denote whether the access starts from root by using `>`, it is possible to traverse from root in nested paths by using `<`.

+Jetro expressions support line breaks and whitespace, the statements can be broken up into smaller parts.

 By convention, functions are denoted using `#` operator.
 Functions can be composed.

 | Function | Action |